-3.8 EQUIVALENCE ASSESSMENT
+3.11 EQUIVALENCE ASSESSMENT

-This service determines the comparable academic value of foreign qualifications in Trinidad and Tobago.
-An Equivalence Assessment is an evaluation of a foreign qualification to determine its comparative level and value to a similar qualification awarded by an institution in Trinidad and Tobago.

-The ACTT conducts assessments of foreign post secondary and tertiary level qualifications and issues statements on the equivalence of these qualifications.
-A Statement on Equivalence also provides information on the accreditation/ recognition status of the institutions and programmes of study, which may:
+Section 8(2)(f) of Chapter 39:06 mandates the ACTT "to determine the equivalency of programmes and awards".
+The Equivalence Assessment service involves evaluation of a foreign qualification to determine the comparable academic value of the foreign qualification with a similar qualification awarded in Trinidad and Tobago.
+The ACTT conducts assessments of foreign post secondary and tertiary level qualifications and issues statements to applicants on the equivalence of these qualifications.
+A Statement on Equivalence also provides information on the accreditation/recognition status of the institutions and programmes of study, which may: